Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety: cannot be elliptic

 \Label{sEllipticNeck}

-In this section, we show that $\rho_\infi (m)$ cannot be elliptic.
-To show this, we assume, to the contrary, that $\rho_\infi(m)$ is elliptic and reduce a contradiction against the convergence of $\rho_t$ as $t \to \infi$.
-By Proposition \ref{ConvergenceThick}, we have \begin{proposition}\Label{mEllipticConvergencOfThickPart} Suppose that $\rho_\infi(m)$ is elliptic.
-Then $C_t$ converges to a $\CP^1$-structure $C_\infi$ on a compact surface minus two points homeomorphic to $S \minus m$, in the sense that, for every $\ep > 0$, the $\ep$-thick part of $C_t$ converges to the $\ep$-thick part of $C_\infi$. \end{proposition} \begin{lemma}\Label{EllipticNeckDiscreteStabilizer} For each component $F_\infi$ of $C_\infi$, the stabilizer of $\rho_\infi(F_\infi)$ by conjugation is a discrete subgroup in $\PSL(2, \C)$. \end{lemma}
+In this section, similarly to the previous section (\S\ref{sHyperbolicNeck}), we show that $\rho_\infi (m)$ cannot be elliptic.
+To show this, we assume, to the contrary, that $\rho_\infi(m)$ is elliptic and obtain a contradiction against the convergence of $\rho_t$ as $t \to \infi$.
+By \Cref{ConvergenceThickPart}, we have \begin{proposition}\Label{mEllipticConvergencOfThickPart} Suppose that $\rho_\infi(m)$ is elliptic.
+Then $C_t$ converges to a $\CP^1$-structure $C_\infi$ on a compact surface minus two points homeomorphic to $S \minus m$, in the sense that, for every $\ep > 0$, the $\ep$-thick part of $C_t$ converges to the $\ep$-thick part of $C_\infi$. \end{proposition} \begin{lemma}\Label{EllipticNeckDiscreteStabilizer} For each component $F_\infi$ of $C_\infi$, the stabilizer of $\rho_\infi(F_\infi)$ by conjugation is a discrete subgroup in $\PSL_2\C$. \end{lemma}